gunjandatta/gunjandatta.github.io/bs/index.md

 **_Coming Soon_**

 ### Size of Library
-This package includes the full bootstrap css and javascript.
+This package includes the gd-sprest core library and the full bootstrap css/javascript library.
 - Uncompressed: _1.285MB_
 - Minified: _526KB_